We've outlined three phases of testing below with best practices for each step.

 Keep track of Ad Manager trafficking features you use

-Include in your test plan the expected results of Ad Manager features such as frequency caps, ad exclusion labels, etc.
+Include in your test plan the expected results of Ad Manager features such as frequency caps, ad exclusion labels, and so forth.

 Test creative delivery

-Make sure that the creatives associated with line items deliver to your pages.
+You can use targeting in line items to respond to specific tags.
+Make sure the creatives associated with these line items deliver to your pages.
 You can preview a creative on your site directly from Ad Manager.
 It's also good to test creatives in your testing environment.

 - Third-party creatives: Ensure that third-party creatives render correctly and that impressions and clicks are counted.
 Test every type of third-party creative that you plan to use, as each uses its own technology.